donnemartin/system-design-primer/docs/en/study_guide.md

 **Interviewer**: Design Pastebin.com.

-**Candidate**: Thanks.
-To clarify and understand the scope, may I start with a few quick questions?
+**Candidate**: To clarify and understand the scope, may I start with a few quick questions?

 **Interviewer**: Yes, please.